-Stanwyck, born Ruby Catherine Stevens in Brooklyn, possessed an unusual beauty and a distinctive husky voice.
-She was an extremely versatile actor, moving easily between Melodramas, Thrillers, Westerns, and Screwball Comedies.
+She is my favorite female film star.
+Stanwyck was born Ruby Catherine Stevens in Brooklyn.
+She possessed an unusual beauty and a distinctive husky voice.
+An extremely versatile actor, Stanwyck moved easily between Melodramas, Thrillers, Westerns, and Screwball Comedies.
 The buzz in the industry has always been that she was wonderful to work with, professional, fun on the set, noted for being especially kind to the crew and the extras, and she never behaved like the big star that she was.

 As an actor Stanwyck could be, by turns, salty or sweet; vulnerable or tough; funny or tragic; but always totally unique and uncommonly intelligent.
 She brought madcap comedic glamour to The Lady Eve (1941), played a tough-minded feminist in the weepy Stella Dallas (1937), and a dangerous femme fatale in film noir classic Double Indemnity (1944).
 She could even sing and dance, appearing on stage in 1922 and 1923 versions of The Ziegfeld Follies.

 I appreciated so many of her films, but one is special to me, certainly in my Top 10 Of All Time, Ball Of Fire (1941), where she plays opposite my male choice for favorite male star, Gary Cooper.
-I am also fond of her husband killer, Phyllis Dietrichson, in Double Indemnity; her magazine columnist caught up in a series of white lies in the holiday romantic comedy Christmas In Connecticut (1945); and the terrorized wife in Sorry, Wrong Number (1948).
+I am also fond of her magazine columnist caught up in a series of white lies in the romantic holiday comedy Christmas In Connecticut (1945); and the terrorized wife in Sorry Wrong Number (1948).

-An orphan at four-years-old, Stanwyck never went to high school.
-She began performing out of necessity when she was 14-years-old.
+An orphan at four years old, Stanwyck never went to high school.
+She began performing out of necessity when she was 14 years old.
 Stanwyck invested her money smartly, eventually becoming one of the richest women in the USA.
+Stanwyck:

 “I knew that after 14 I’d have to earn my own living, but I was willing to do that… I’ve always been a little sorry for pampered people, and of course, they’re ‘very’ sorry for me.“